 Topics Covered in this article

 Corporate or white-collar crimes are those crimes which are committed by people with high corporate profile or position.
 It is the position which provide them the opportunity to commit breach of trust.
 Indian Economy is struggling to control the aftermaths of several high-profile scams.
-One after the other, the series of these crimes seems to be never-ending & the marks they leave on economy take years to get washed.
+The series of these crimes seems to be never-ending which led to the top pen scams in India.
+The marks they leave on economy take years to get washed.
 It is not the person at the position committing crime or the organization which was instrumental in it that gets affected but it is the investor whose hard-earned money & trust is lost at the altar of someone’s greed or foolishness.

 India has witnessed so many scams in such a short span since Independence, that before its economy can stand, someone is ready to give another jolt.
 Some of those scams which shook our economy to its core are mentioned in this Article.